-Start with your asparagus patch.
+Next, it’s time to tidy up your asparagus and strawberry patches.
 Unpicked asparagus spears grow into ferns which can get over a metre tall.
 Once the ferns are completely brown and dry, trim them off at ground level and put in your compost bin.
 Weed your bed and mulch it to stop weeds germinating.
 When the new spears start emerging in early spring or when the weather starts to warm up, you can start applying liquid fertiliser.

-Now's the time to divide your strawberry plants and remove the runners.
+Now on to your strawberries.
+Now’s the time to divide your strawberry plants and remove the runners.
 Your main plant won't fruit forever so it's important for it to grow new plants to keep producing a fresh supply of fruit.
 But it's equally as important to remove the surplus runners/new plants so they don't compete for nutrients from the soil with your main patch.
 Here's how to do it: split your strawberries and keep the new plant off the runner (the little stems running off that go on to make new plants) closest to your main clump.
 Remove the other runners and new plants and dispose of them or grow your strawberry supply by planting them elsewhere in the garden.
+If you don’t have a strawberry patch or you need to replace your old plants, now’s also the time to plant new strawberry seedlings.
+Remember, your strawberry plants will be most productive in their second year.

 And now for maintenance.
 The weather is getting cooler now - so remember to check your cauliflowers aren't getting hit by the frost, and fold over their leaves to protect them.